CiscoSystems/puppet-puppet/README.markdown

 This module provides classes for managing the puppet agent and puppet master.
 It will setup passenger and apache on the puppetmaster.
-Please note this will not setup puppetdb this can be configured using the puppet db module https://github.com/cprice-puppet/puppetlabs-puppetdb.
-Storedconfigs with puppetdb will only work on puppet versions new than 2.7.12.
+Please note this will not setup puppetdb.
+This can be configured using the puppetdb module https://github.com/cprice-puppet/puppetlabs-puppetdb.
+Storedconfigs with puppetdb will only work on puppet versions newer than 2.7.12.

 ## Master ##